How to Clean A Hedge Trimmer

 Hedge trimmers accumulate a lot of dirt when used.
 Knowing how to properly clean it is part of the secret to a long life for your tool.

-• You must wear personal protective equipment in line with the operating instructions
+- Essential: personal protective equipment as specified in the operating instructions

-• If you have a petrol hedge trimmer, you also need to clean the air filter, fuel tank and cool air intake
+- For petrol hedge trimmers, you must also clean the air filter, fuel tank and intake opening

 How to clean your hedge trimmer: materials